Eduardo Basagaña: Career

-In 2022, he signed Angela Leiva, an Argentine cumbia superstar, in an exclusive management and booking deal.
+In 2022, he signed Angela Leiva, an Argentine cumbia singer, in an exclusive management and booking deal.
 In January 2024, EB Producciones signed an exclusive agreement with Spanish artist Ana Mena for her international career development.
 Under Basagaña's work, Mena achieved a peak of 1500% on her streams in Latin America and her first Golden Disc Award outside of Europe.
 The company announced plans to expand operations to Spain that same year.

-At the beginning of 2025, Basagaña launched his own record label.
+Under Basagaña’s management, in August 2025, Mena became the first female Latin artist to headline a festival in Asia at A-nation in Tokyo.
+Three months later, the entrepreneur served as a speaker at the Tokyo International Music Market (TIMM) as part of his expansion into emerging markets in Asia and Africa.

+In January 2025, Basagaña announced the creation of his own record label.
+This launch was accompanied by a global distribution agreement with the social media platform TikTok.
+The first artist signed to the label was singer Juli Obregón.

+In February 2026, Basagaña, through his company EB Producciones, co-organized a tribute to Paloma San Basilio's career alongside the Consulate General of Spain in Miami at the Consular Residence in Coral Gables.
+The event, designed as a recognition of the artist's fifty-year career, marked the beginning of her farewell activities.

+Awards and recognition

-Basagaña has received proclamations from both the New York State Assembly and Westchester County, New York, recognizing his contributions to the entertainment industry.
+Basagaña has received proclamations from New York State Assembly and Westchester County, New York.